TycheSoftwares/order-delivery-date-for-woocommerce/order-delivery-date-for-woocommerce/readme.txt

 3. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date".

 == Changelog ==

+= 2.6 =

+* From now on the Delivery Date can be enabled or disabled for capturin the delivery date.
+A checkbox named as 'Enable Delivery Date' is added in the Date Settings tab.

+The default value of this setting is disabled, which when enabled will allow clients to capture the Delivery Date for an order on the checkout page.
+* The Delivery Date field can also be disabled for Virtual and Featured products on the checkout page.

+A setting named 'Disable the Delivery Date Field for' is added in the Appearance tab.
+The default value for both the checkboxes is disabled.
+When a checkbox named 'Virtual Products' is enabled then the delivery date field will be disabled for only virtual products.

+When a checkbox 'Featured Products' is enabled then the delivery date field will be disabled for only featured products.
+* A notice will be displayed when the Order Delivery Date for WooCommerce plugin is activated but the WooCommerce plugin is deactivated or it is not installed.
+The plugin will be deactivated automatically.
+* The width of the Delivery Date field will be the same as that of the other fields on the checkout page.
+* Calendar was not working on the checkout page when Impreza theme was active.
+* The cursor for the Delivery Date field will be text instead of a pointer.

 = 2.5 =